aditya1876/FullStackAndDevopsLearning/00_Notes/MyNotes.md

 ### Overview

-- NextJS was a framework that was introduced because of some minor inconviniences in React
+- NextJS was a framework that was introduced because of some minor inconveniences in React
-- NextJS is both front end and backend framework (react is a frontend only)
+- NextJS is both front end and back-end framework (react is a frontend only, so you have to maintain separate front-end and back-end framework)
-- In a React project, you have to maintain a separate Backend project for your API routes (you have to use react-router-dom)
+- In a React project, you cannot have routing out of the box. (you have to use react-router-dom)
 - React is not SEO Optimised (not exactly true today because of React Server components)
 - Waterfalling problem:
   - this is when there are many requests to the server before everything is displayed to the user on UI.